psyblade12/Psyblade-List/README.md

 # Psyblade-List
 Advert List for PC and Mobile.
+Compatible with both uBlock Origins and Adblock Plus.